tintinweb/vscode-interactive-graphviz/README.md

 }
 ```

 * Create one or multiple new panels displaying the rendered dot graph.
-Either provide a document or both the document and the graphviz dot source.
+Provide the `document` or `uri` object reference of the source code you want to render.
+Alternatively, you can also provide a `document` or `uri` reference of a virtual document and provide the graphviz dot source with the `content` field.
+In this case the extension will render the `content` and use the virtual document to extract the path information.
 The callback function receives the newly created [webPanel](https://github.com/tintinweb/vscode-interactive-graphviz/blob/be9c496/src/features/interactiveWebview.js#L312-L328).
 Overload `webPanel.handleMessage((message)` from your callback function to receive message events like `onClick` and `onDblClick` emitted from inside the dot render window.

 ```javascript